jyao1/td-shim/doc/design.md

 The rust-td is one design choice for a TD.

-A `td-shim` takes over the reset vector and prepares the TD environemnt setup.
+A `td-shim` takes over the reset vector and prepares the TD environment setup.
 It could be considered as a lightweigth TD Virtual Firmware (TDVF).
 The td-shim will transfer control to a td-payload.

 A `td-payload` is a new execution environment.
 It could be a bare-metal environment, a UEFI virtual firmware, an OS loader, a OS kernel, etc.